 STUDENT LEADERSHIP IN THE SIXTH FORM

 In the last few years at Caludon sixth form student leadership has really started to flourish.
 This year, after students from new year 13 had nominated themselves to run for head girl and boy, we held a formal application process.
 Interviews and a staff panel made the decision as to the final selection.
-We have a head boy and girl, four prefects and faculty ambassadors.
+We have a head boy (Michael Prentice) and head girl (Kamilla Fernandez), deputy head boy (Kieron Tyler-Doyle) deputy head girl (Erin Forbes), prefects and faculty ambassadors.
 Alongside and as part of this, the prefects are running a fund raising and charity committee, prom committee and sixth form ambassadors.
 Students decided that having different teams of students leading on different specialised areas would be useful and it is proving highly successful.

 Some of the events include cake sales, competitions, sports events and of course the fancy dress days for Red Nose Day and Children in Need.